marco-willi/camera-trap-classifier/README.md

 -label_fields species count
 ```

-The following code snippet shows how to create a dataset inventory from class directories:
+The following code snippet shows how to create a dataset inventory from class directories (in that case the label will be refered to as 'class' -- see model training section):
 ```
 ctc.create_dataset_inventory dir -path /my_images/all_classes/ \
 -export_path /my_data/dataset_inventory.json